Chapter 6.10

 1. A proper enclosure to confine a dangerous dog and the posting of the premises with a clearly visible warning sign that there is a dangerous dog on the property.
 In addition, the owner shall conspicuously display a sign with a warning symbol that informs children of the presence of a dangerous dog; and

-2. A surety bond issued by a surety insurer qualified under Chapter 48.28 RCW in a form acceptable to the city of Battle Ground in the sum of at least fifty thousand dollars, payable to any person injured by the dangerous dog; or
+2. A surety bond issued by a surety insurer qualified under Chapter 48.28 RCW in a form acceptable to the city of Battle Ground in the sum of at least two-hundred fifty thousand dollars, payable to any person injured by the dangerous dog; or

 6.10.120 Dangerous dogs—Enforcement.